paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 **(j) Small business reservation**

-(1) Each contract for the purchase of goods and services that has an anticipated value greater than $2,500 but not greater than $100,000 shall be reserved exclusively for small business concerns unless the contracting officer is unable to obtain offers from two or more small business concerns that are competitive with market prices and are competitive with regard to the quality and delivery of the goods or services being purchased.
+(1) Each contract for the purchase of goods and services that has an anticipated value greater than the micro-purchase threshold, but not greater than the simplified acquisition threshold shall be reserved exclusively for small business concerns unless the contracting officer is unable to obtain offers from two or more small business concerns that are competitive with market prices and are competitive with regard to the quality and delivery of the goods or services being purchased.

 (2) In carrying out paragraph (1), a contracting officer shall consider a responsive offer timely received from an eligible small business offeror.

-(3) Nothing in paragraph (1) shall be construed as precluding an award of a contract with a value not greater than $100,000 under the authority of subsection (a) of [section 637 of this title](./chapter-14a-aid-to-small-business.md#section-637), [section 2323 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2323&num=0&edition=prelim), section 712 33 See References in Text note below. of the Business Opportunity Development Reform Act of 1988 (Public Law 100–656; [15 U.S.C.
+(3) Nothing in paragraph (1) shall be construed as precluding an award of a contract with a value not greater than $100,000 under the authority of subsection (a) of [section 637 of this title](./chapter-14a-aid-to-small-business.md#section-637), section 712 33 See References in Text note below. of the Business Opportunity Development Reform Act of 1988 (Public Law 100–656; [15 U.S.C.
 644](./chapter-14a-aid-to-small-business.md#section-644) note), or section 7102 of the Federal Acquisition Streamlining Act of 1994.

 **(k) Office of Small and Disadvantaged Business Utilization; Director** There is hereby established in each Federal agency having procurement powers an office to be known as the “Office of Small and Disadvantaged Business Utilization”.
 The management of each such office shall be vested in an officer or employee of such agency, with experience serving in any combination of the following roles: program manager, deputy program manager, or assistant program manager for Federal acquisition program; chief engineer, systems engineer, assistant engineer, or product support manager for Federal acquisition program; Federal contracting officer; small business technical advisor; contracts administrator for Federal Government contracts; attorney specializing in Federal procurement law; small business liaison officer; officer or employee who managed Federal Government contracts for a small business; or individual whose primary responsibilities were for the functions and duties of section 637, 644, 657a, 657f, or 657q of this title.
 Such officer or employee—